-Tour one of the oldest continually-running nut-butter factories in the US., Krema Nut Company, and be sure to enjoy a the world’s best PB&J. Or, take home your pick of the mouth-watering selection of chocolates, fudge, and candied nuts made on-site.
+Shop one of the oldest continually-running nut-butter factories in the US., Krema Nut Company, and be sure to enjoy the world’s best PB&J. Or, take home your pick of the mouth-watering selection of chocolates, fudge, and candied nuts made on-site.

 Uncover the secret art of truffle-making

 Watch Grandview’s resident chocolatier Daniel Cooper, the Willie Wonka of Grandview Avenue, as he lovingly handcrafts, fills, and adorns his sumptuous truffles one by one.
 Fan favorites include the Wild Blueberry & Gouda Truffle and Salted Caramel.
 Want to learn to make your own tempered temptations?
 Daniel loves to host groups in his baking kitchen.
 Just call ahead for groups of any size.

 Coffee is the new craze, and several unique coffee roasters in Grandview are brewing up quality roasts that will stimulate your senses and fuel your mind.